Ascarina lucida: Habitat

 Ascarina lucida is typically found in lowland and montane forests.
 In the South Island, A. lucida does not occur at altitudes above 300 m, however, in the North Island it can reach altitudes of 850 m.
 In the Auckland Region, it occurs from 20-600 m above sea level.
 A. lucida grows in various soil types and is principally found in podocarp-hardwood forests in sheltered sites.
-A. lucida is often found in areas with an annual rainfall of 1,500 mm.
+It is often found in areas with an annual rainfall of 1,500 mm or more.

 Conservation

-Ascarina lucida var. lucidas 2023 assessment in the New Zealand Threat Classification System was "Not Threatened", while var. lanceolatas assessment was "At Risk – Naturally Uncommon".
+The 2023 assessment of Ascarina lucida var. lucida in the New Zealand Threat Classification System was "Not Threatened", while A. l. var. lanceolata was assessed as "At Risk – Naturally Uncommon".
 A. lucida var. lucida is "Regionally Endangered" in the Auckland Region.